piclas-framework/reggie2.0/README.md

 ### data file line comparison
 * Compare a live in, e.g., a .csv file element-by-elements
-* relative of absolute comparsion
+* relative of absolute comparison

 Template for copying to **analyze.ini**